-- Date of AGM must be fixed sufficiently in advance to facilitate attendance. - Directors must attend AGMs since this is the only time that they can interact with shareholders. - Nominee Directors, representing large institutions on the Board, should attend, if not as a Director, but as a member, given the financial implications involved. - Attendance of Directors at AGMs should be considered before they are re-appointed.
+- Date of AGM must be fixed sufficiently in advance to facilitate attendance. - Directors must attend AGMs since this is the only time that they can interact with shareholders. - Nominee Directors, representing large institutions on the Board, should attend, if not as Directors, but as members, given the stewardship responsibilities. - Attendance of Directors at AGMs should be considered before they are re-appointed.